hrlai/novelforestSG/README.md

 # About

 Welcome to the `R` package `novelforestSG`\!
-It contains the data input and the `brms` model output described in
+It contains the data input and downloadable `brms` model output described in

 > Lai, H. R., Tan, G. S. Y., Neo, L., Kee, C. Y., Yee, A. T. K., Tan, H.
 > T. W., & Chong, K. Y. (2021).
 Decoupled responses of native and exotic